-From the start, the Child Health and Development Institute of Connecticut (CHDI) and our parent organization the Children’s Fund of Connecticut have been working to improve the quality of children’s lives by building stronger health systems.
+From the start, the Child Health and Development Institute of Connecticut (CHDI) has worked to improve the quality of children’s lives by building stronger health and behavioral health systems.

 1989: Newington Children’s Hospital and Hartford Hospital filed a Certificate of Need (CON) with the State to consolidate pediatric health services and build a new children’s hospital in Hartford.

 1990: A study of the CON application validated the need for an acute care children’s hospital in Hartford and proposed the establishment of the Children’s Fund in order to evaluate and improve health systems for children in Connecticut.

 1992: The Children’s Fund of Connecticut was founded.
 The initial endowment of $21 million included $15 million from Newington Children’s Hospital, endowed when the hospital dissolved and the assets were transferred to build Connecticut Children’s Medical Center.

 1997: The Children’s Fund incorporated the Child Health and Development Institute of Connecticut in December to serve as its operating arm and began the process of establishing the institute.